-- Physical exam: The doctor checks general signs of health and tests for fever and high blood pressure.
-The doctor also feels the abdomen and side for tumors.
+- Physical exam in which the doctor checks general signs of health and whether you have a fever or high blood pressure.
+The doctor will also feel your abdomen and side for a mass.

-- CT scan (CAT scan): An x-ray machine linked to a computer takes a series of detailed pictures of the kidneys and any tumors present.
-The patient may receive an injection of dye so the kidneys show up clearly.
+- Computed tomography (CT) scan that uses an x-ray machine linked to a computer to take a series of detailed pictures of the kidneys and any tumors.
+You may receive an injection of contrast dye so the kidneys show up clearly.

-- MRI: An MRI (magnetic resonance imaging) is an imaging machine that uses a large magnet, a computer, and radio waves to look inside the body and evaluate the kidneys.
+- Magnetic resonance imaging (MRI) is an imaging machine that uses a large magnet, a computer, and radio waves to look inside the body and evaluate the kidneys.

-- Ultrasound: The ultrasound device uses sound waves that bounce off the kidneys.
-A computer uses the echoes to create a picture called a sonogram, which will reveal a solid tumor or cyst if present.
+- Ultrasound imaging uses sound waves that bounce off the kidneys.
+A computer uses the echoes to create a picture called a sonogram, which will reveal if a solid tumor or cyst is present.

-- Surgery: In most cases, based on the results of the CT scan, ultrasound and x-rays, the doctor has enough information to recommend surgery to remove part or all of the kidney.
-A pathologist then makes the final diagnosis by examining the tissue under a microscope.
+- Surgery to remove part or all of the kidney may be recommended based the results of imaging.
+A pathologist then makes the final diagnosis by examining the tissue removed during surgery under a microscope.

 The Roswell Park Advantage — Is It Really Cancer?